Silviculturalist/forester/README.md

 #### Height trajectories other than Top Height.

 Other measures than dominant height / top height have commonly been used, most notably Lorey's mean height.
 In terms of naming for such functions, we attempt to follow the above recommendations as closely as possible, e.g. `Tveite_1967_Loreys_mean_height_Norway_Pine()` .

+### Categorical Coding- avoiding help-file cluttering.

+#### Factor variables with many categories

+#### Vegetation

+Typical example : **vegetation classes**.
+Classes are different between national forest inventories and forest practice in countries.
+For this reason, the *variable* is set to **vegetation** across functions, but a helper function is defined to distinguish between many factors that would otherwise clutter the help documentation.
+E.g. `Finland_vegetation_types()` .
+Function-specific behavior ensures that unexpected input simply doesn't work.

+#### Incline, Aspect

+Both incline and aspect are typical continuous variables - different nomenclatures exist between countries and between individual reports in how these are intended to be handed to functions.
+Because of these large discrepances, I suggest any categorical coding is handled *inside* the function, and the arguments are handed a continuous variable, e.g.

+Incline: Percentage (Ratio?).

+Aspect: Degrees, 0-360.

+Many functions utilise a wide variety of different categorical variables which are not translatable to a continuous variable or better expressed in a more general way.
+E.g. vegetation, soil texture or moisture classes.
+Not uncommonly these are standards given by the national forest inventory of the country.

+These may include a large number of variables which are not easily renderable/viewable in a normal help-file context.
+They may also have to be repeated in many places.
+Therefore a separate function is suitable and avoids local errors/typos.

+Examples include `Finland_vegetation_types()`, `Sweden_vegetation_types()` , `Sweden_soil_types()` .

+Typically they include a short header printed by `cat` , followed by a subsettable `tibble`, which must include at least the coding and english/latin definition.
+In case of closely related categorical variables, e.g. soil moisture, soil depth, soil texture - these can be included in the same function with a conditional return clause, e.g. `Sweden_soil_types(type = "texture")` .

+Some cases with very few categories can be questionable but are possible to include anyway, if it fits well with other group variables or are very commonly used, e.g. `Sweden_soil_types(type = "water")` .